Catalysis: Organocatalysis

 Organocatalysts are supposed to operate akin to metal-free enzymes utilizing, e.g., noncovalent interactions such as hydrogen bonding.
 The discipline organocatalysis is divided into the application of covalent (e.g., proline, DMAP) and noncovalent (e.g., thiourea organocatalysis) organocatalysts referring to the preferred catalyst-substrate binding and interaction, respectively.
 The Nobel Prize in Chemistry 2021 was awarded jointly to Benjamin List and David W.C.
 MacMillan "for the development of asymmetric organocatalysis."

 Photocatalysts

 Photocatalysis is the phenomenon where the catalyst can receive light to generate an excited state that effect redox reactions.
 Singlet oxygen is usually produced by photocatalysis.
 Photocatalysts are components of dye-sensitized solar cells.
+Nanophotocatalysis is the specialization of photocatalysis in the nanoscale.

 Enzymes and biocatalysts

 In biology, enzymes are protein-based catalysts in metabolism and catabolism.
 Most biocatalysts are enzymes, but other nonprotein-based classes of biomolecules also exhibit catalytic properties including ribozymes, and synthetic deoxyribozymes.

 Biocatalysts can be thought of as an intermediate between homogeneous and heterogeneous catalysts, although strictly speaking soluble enzymes are homogeneous catalysts and membrane-bound enzymes are heterogeneous.
 Several factors affect the activity of enzymes (and other catalysts) including temperature, pH, the concentration of enzymes, substrate, and products.
 A particularly important reagent in enzymatic reactions is water, which is the product of many bond-forming reactions and a reactant in many bond-breaking processes.

 In biocatalysis, enzymes are employed to prepare many commodity chemicals including high-fructose corn syrup and acrylamide.

 Some monoclonal antibodies whose binding target is a stable molecule that resembles the transition state of a chemical reaction can function as weak catalysts for that chemical reaction by lowering its activation energy.
 Such catalytic antibodies are sometimes called "abzymes".